Grand River Health hopeful to retain more patients with new cardiac, pulmonary rehabilitation center

 While staffing shortages have affected Grand River in recent memory, Pruett said December saw the Rifle hospital hire a record-breaking 28 new employees.
 Meanwhile, since the new Grand River Health wing opened, the hospital increased in-patient stays from 11-12 per day to 14-16.

 “Some were hired on employee referrals, more people are moving into the area.
-For frontline positions, there were wage adjustments and that seems to help, so I think it’s a multitude of reasons,” she said.
+For front-line positions, there were wage adjustments, and that seems to help, so I think it’s a multitude of reasons,” she said.
 “I think a lot of people are tired of long commutes.”

 Reporter Ray K. Erku can be reached at 612-423-5273 or rerku@citizentelegram.com.